livingstonlarus/livingstonlarus.github.io/otobotto/paper/06-human-in-the-loop-and-progressive-autonomy.md

 ### 6.2 Progressive Autonomy Model

-The end goal is for Ōtobotto to operate with minimal human intervention on routine tasks, with humans focusing on only the high-level guidance or very tricky problems.
+The end goal is for Otobotto to operate with minimal human intervention on routine tasks, with humans focusing on only the high-level guidance or very tricky problems.
 We therefore implement a **progressive autonomy model** that explicitly tracks the system's autonomy level and criteria for advancing that autonomy.

-Unlike current AI coding assistants which operate in a binary mode (either requiring constant human oversight like GitHub Copilot or attempting complete autonomy like some experimental agents), Ōtobotto introduces a granular approach to autonomous operation inspired by the automotive industry's levels of driving automation.
+Unlike current AI coding assistants which operate in a binary mode (either requiring constant human oversight like GitHub Copilot or attempting complete autonomy like some experimental agents), Otobotto introduces a granular approach to autonomous operation inspired by the automotive industry's levels of driving automation.
 This carefully calibrated progression builds trust incrementally while maintaining quality standards.

 We define several "autonomy levels" that provide a clear roadmap for transitioning from human-led development to AI-led development: